Michigan State University

 This policy does not apply to sponsorships or donations – see MBP Section 47.

-Generally, students are not eligible for University-funded gifts.
+Students are not eligible for University-funded gifts.
 See Item VI below for information regarding prizes for formal contests/drawings, special events, and departmental (non-research) surveys.

 Gift cards for volunteers or guests are allowed.
 The value of the gift card(s) may not exceed $75.